Agata Tuszyńska: Biography

 In The Fiancé of Bruno Schulz (Wydawnictwo Literackie, 2015) she presents an extraordinary literary story, connecting dramatic elements of love and war.
 This time she was inspired by Juna, Józefina Szelińska, the only woman whom Bruno Schulz proposed the marriage.
 The book was nominated for the Prix Médicis and the Prix Femina 2015.
 It was translated into French, Macedonian and Ukrainian.

 Jamnikarium (Wydawnictwo MG, 2016) is about dachshunds and their famous owners and for dachshunds lovers.

 Bagaż osobisty.
 Po Marcu is a polyphonic story about the generation of post-March emigrants who left Poland with a “travel document” stating that its holder is no longer a citizen of the country.
 It is the story of growing up, friendship, losing one’s homeland and starting a new life as an emigrant.
 Co-written with the participants of a History Meeting House seminar: Dorota Barczak-Perfikowska, Grażyna Latos, Elżbieta Strzałkowska, and Wiola Wejman.

 The newest Mama zawsze wraca based on the memories of a Holocaust survivor, is a moving story of a girl hidden for many months in the Warsaw Ghetto.
 Beautifully illustrated by Iwona Chmielewska the book is a testimony of the saving power of love and imagination.

-An omnipresent character of this and other books by Tuszynska is MEMORY, its painful ties, mysterious shapes, variable appearances.

 Bibliothèque Braille Romande from Geneva printed in braille the following books of Tuszynska: "Accused: Vera Gran", "A Family History of Fear" and "Exercises of Loss."

 Along with biography and reportage, Agata Tuszynska is engaged in writing poetry.
 She is the author of six collections of poetry, of which the latest, Hope 2, was released in the winter of 2010.
 Her poems were published in English, French, Hebrew, Spanish and Russian translations.

 She contributes to Historical Notebooks, Literary Notebooks, Tygodnik Powszechny, Borderlands and Odra and collaborated with the Paris Culture.
 Member of the Association of Polish Writers, PEN-Club and ZAIKS, scholar at Columbia University, the Fulbright Foundation, MacDowell, Ledig-Rowohlt, Kosciuszko Foundation, Yad Vashem and the American Jewish Archives.
 Winner of the Xavier Pruszynski PEN-Club award for outstanding achievements in the field of documentary and fiction.
 In 2015 Tuszyńska was awarded the silver Gloria Artis Medal.
 In 2016 – the Canadian Jewish Literary Award in a category of Holocaust Literature for "Family History of Fear".